witnet/ethrpc-gateway/README.md

 ## 🔒 Security Notice

-- This tool does read private keys from system environment variables, but not doest it read nor store them on disk.
-Private keys are used only in memory to sign transactions.
-You must set either the ETHRPC_PRIVATE_KEYS or the ETHRPC_SEED_PHRASE environment variables, or provide your private keys via a secure method during development.
+- This tool does read private keys from system environment variables, but not does it read nor store them on disk.
+- Private keys are used only in memory to sign transactions.
+- You must set either the ETHRPC_PRIVATE_KEYS or the ETHRPC_SEED_PHRASE environment variables, or provide your private keys via a secure method during development.

 > ***Warning**: Never expose private keys in production environments.
 This tool is meant for development or testing use.*